OWASP/owasp-masvs/Document/0x15-V9-Resiliency_Against_Reverse_Engineering_Requirements.md

 The OWASP document [Technical Risks of Reverse Engineering and Unauthorized Code Modification Reverse Engineering and Code Modification Prevention](https://www.owasp.org/index.php/Technical_Risks_of_Reverse_Engineering_and_Unauthorized_Code_Modification) lists business risks as well as dependent technical threats.
 In the section below, we refer to the technical threats countered by each of the controls.

 In most scenarios, implementing any of the controls on the list below implies that all prior controls be implemented as well.
-For example, "advanced" obfuscation as required in V9.14 and V9.15 is effective only when the app fulfills V9.1 - V9.13 as well.
+For example, "advanced" obfuscation as required in V9.14 and V9.15 is effective only when the app also fulfills V9.1 - V9.13.

 **Note that software protections must never be used as a replacement for security controls.
 The controls listed in MASVR-R are intended to add threat-specific, additional protective controls to apps that also fulfill the MASVS security requirements.**